HTenkanen/mobility-course/source/course-info/installing-miniconda.rst

 Installing mamba
 ~~~~~~~~~~~~~~~~

-To get started we will install the mamba package manager in our new Miniconda environment (are you tired of all the snake references yet?).
+To get started we will install the mamba package manager in our new Miniconda environment.
 We can install mamba by **opening an Anaconda prompt (miniconda)** and running the following:

 .. code-block:: bash